Flapjack

 Soft Light Brown Sugar

-As if the golden syrup wasn’t sweetness enough, a (un)healthy dose of sugar for good measure too!
-Soft light brown sugar is preferable as it compliments the golden sugar but caster sugar can be used if it is all you have.
+As if the golden syrup wasn’t sweetness enough, we need a (un)healthy dose of sugar for good measure too!
+Soft light brown sugar is preferable as it compliments the golden syrup and gives a lovely chewy finish to your Flapjack.
+But caster sugar can be used if it is all you have, just be preapred for a sweeter taste and crunchier texture.

 Porridge Oats